changingspatialities/changingspatialities/content/en/personal/30-days-of-mapping/index.md

   </div>
   <div>
     <figcaption style="font-size: 22pt"><u>#25 - Colour Friday: 2 Colours</u></figcaption>
-    <p style="justify">Technocally, there are more than two colours on this map, but with its minimal design, subtle shading and topography, it shows the region of South Caucausus with two major colour gradients.</p>
+    <p style="justify">Technically, there are more than two colours on this map, but with its minimal design, subtle shading and topography, it shows the region of South Caucausus with two major colour gradients.</p>
     <img src="/img/day 25-two colours_v4.png" width=100% title="">
   </div>
  <div>